Pinocchio

 “Father, I have an idea!" said Pinocchio.
 "Let’s make a fire.”

-“Grilled fish tonight?” said Geppetto.
+“Grilled fish?” said Geppetto.

 The whale gave a cough.
 “Hang on!” said Pinocchio.
 And then… WHAM!!
 In one big sneeze, Pinocchio, Geppetto and the Cricket flew out of the whale’s mouth.
 Rolling over and over in the sea water, at last they rolled up onto the shore.

-“Pinocchio?”
 Geppetto rose to his feet.
+"Pinocchio?"
 The Cricket was there on the sand.
 But where was Pinocchio?

-And then they found him.
+Then they found him.
 Pinocchio was face down, his head in a puddle.

-Then in a flash, who was there but the Blue Fairy.
+Then in a flash, who was there but the Blue Fairy!

 “Father!” he cried out.
 “Look!
-I am a real boy!”
+I am not made of wood anymore.
+I'm a real boy!”

 “That you are!” cried Geppetto.